 Learn about the promising new developments in laser surgery for treating glaucoma from the specialists at Eye Consultants of Pennsylvania.
 Glaucoma is a painless disease, often called the “silent thief of sight” because many patients don’t know they have it until significant vision has been permanently lost.
 With proper treatment, we can help you prevent further vision loss.

 Eye Consultants of Pennsylvania is the leading ophthalmology practice in Berks, Schuylkill, Lebanon, Lancaster and Montgomery counties.
-We have an excellent track record of success in glaucoma treatment and offer four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We have an excellent track record of success in glaucoma treatment and offer five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.

-Our highly qualified board certified ophthalmologists – Edna Z. Mahmood, MD, Elliot B. Werner, MD, Mehul H. Negarsheth, MD, and Justin M. Shaw, MD – have extensive experience in the various treatments and surgeries for glaucoma as well as new advancements that show great promise.
+Our highly qualified board certified ophthalmologists – Mehul H. Nagarsheth, MD and Abhishek Nemani, MD – have extensive experience in the various treatments and surgeries for glaucoma as well as new advancements that show great promise.

 Laser Surgery for Glaucoma

 Laser surgery has become increasingly popular as an initial treatment or an intermediate step between medications and conventional glaucoma surgery, although the long-term success rates are variable.
 Your doctor will be the best judge of determining whether you are a good candidate for glaucoma laser surgery.

 Trabeculoplasty –This is the most common type of laser surgery performed for open-angle glaucoma.
 The doctor uses the laser beam to make small changes in the eye’s drainage system to allow fluid to flow more easily and reduce intraocular pressure.
 The procedure is painless and takes 3 to 5 minutes.
 Complications from the laser are minimal, and some patients are eventually able to discontinue some of their glaucoma medications.